scipy-conference/scipy_proceedings/papers/mandli_etal/petclaw_walla.rst

 problem is well understood and benchmarks, such as in Lawrence Livermore National Laboratory’s Pynamic, which help to describe and understand the extent to which an application may be impacted on a particular system [pynamic2007]_.
-Conversely, Python applications can highlight these deficits and make it an apt platform to explore solutions.
+Conversely, Python applications can highlight the deficits and make it an apt platform to explore solutions.

 The CPython interpreter’s process for importing modules is very I/O and metadata intensive.
 If dynamically linked, the overhead of loading a module is further increased as Python must work through the operating system software